tspannhw/druid-hadoop-inputformat/README.md

 ```

-Example of how to Read directly from Druid deep storage, into an RDD, and convert the RDD into a Dataframe:
+Scala example of how to read directly from Druid deep storage, into an RDD, and convert the RDD into a Dataframe:

 ```bash
 spark-shell --jars target/druid-hadoop-inputformat-0.1-SNAPSHOT.jar